c128lib/Reference/StartupSequence.md

 routine to surrender control to the 8502.

 If the Z80 reset routine does
-not find a CP/M boot disk in the drive (or a Commodore 64 cartridge or the Commodore key held down), it jumps to a routine it has copied into 65504/$FFE0 in block 0 RAM.
+not find a Commodore 64 cartridge or the Commodore key held down, it jumps to a routine it has copied into 65504/$FFE0 in block 0 RAM.
 That routine ends by setting bit 0 of $D505 to %1 to return control to the 8502 for 128 mode.